loophp/collection/docs/pages/principles.rst

 Side-Effects
 ~~~~~~~~~~~~

-Sometimes you might want your ``Collection`` object to behave eagerly.
-This is a legitimate need when you want to trigger side-effects, like persisting
-entities to a database or sending a batch of emails.

-Aside from iterating over the collection object or a subset of it,
+``Collection`` is a helper for making transformations to input data sets.
+Despite the fact that you can technically trigger side-effects in some operations
+through a custom ``Closure``, it's better to avoid this type of usage and instead
+use the operations for their transformative effects (use the return values).

+Exception handling is one scenario where you might find yourself wanting ``Collection``
+to behave eagerly.
+If you want an exception to be thrown and handled in a specific function,
+during an operation, rather than when the collection is later iterated on, you might find the
-the :ref:`squash operation <Squash>` can be used to eagerly evaluate any
+:ref:`squash operation <Squash>` helpful.
-operations already applied.
-This can be used in conjunction with the :ref:`apply operation <Apply>`
-to trigger side-effects using each item in the collection.

-Another example showcased in the ``squash`` documentation is that of an exception
-being thrown during an operation - if you want to trigger the exception in the method where
-it's defined, you will find this operation useful.

 TODO